zenbones-theme/zenbones.nvim/README.md

 ## Requirements

 Primarily built for nvim but it works pretty well with vim.
-However here are some requirements to take full advantage of the theme:
+However here are some requirements to take full advantage of the colorscheme:

-- 24-bit RGB colors (vim compiled with +termguicolors)
+- 24-bit RGB colors (nvim or vim compiled with +termguicolors)
 - Font with bold and italic
 - Terminal or GUI with bold and italic support